-Why are termite infestations often discovered in the spring?
+Why are termites often discovered in the spring season?

-Spring typically is when large numbers of winged termites, known as "swarmers," emerge inside homes.
+In the spring season, a large number of flying winged termites, known as 'swarmers' typically emerge inside buildings.
 In nature, termites swarm to disperse and start new colonies.
 Triggered by warmer temperatures and rainfall, the winged termites emerge from the colony and fly into the air.
 The swarmers then drop to the ground, shed their wings, pair off with a mate, and attempt to begin new colonies in the soil.
 Termite swarmers emerging inside a home are incapable of damaging wood and only live for about a day.
 Removal can be accomplished with a broom or vacuum.
 The emergence of flying termites in a house is a clear indication of a nest of termites in the vicinity, and the house should be treated immediately.
 There are also other clear 'Signs of Termite Infestation'.
 There are also a number of different reasons for 'What Causes Termites' in houses, and the necessary steps which can be taken to avoid any future infestations.

 It’s best not to for home infestations.
-Ridding a home of termites requires special skills.
+Ridding a home of termites requires special skills and tools.
 A knowledge of building construction is needed to identify critical areas where termites are likely to enter and where termite treatment is required.
 Many of these potential points of entry are hidden and difficult to access.
-Termite control also utilizes specialized equipment such as powerful masonry drills, large-capacity spray tanks, and long metal rods for injecting soil.
+Termite control also utilizes specialized equipment such as powerful masonry drills, large-capacity spray tanks, and long metal rods for injecting termiticides in the foundation.
 A typical termite treatment may involve hundreds of gallons of a liquid pesticide, known as a termiticide, injected into the ground along the foundation, beneath concrete slabs, and within foundation walls.

 Which termite control method is most effective?

 In Pakistan, due to the high temperatures and monsoon rainfall index, two types of termites are usually found.
 Subterrenian and Dampwood.
-There are two general categories of termite treatment -- liquids and baits.
+There are two general categories of termite treatment or such termites, liquid termiticides and baits.
 Liquid termiticides have been around for many decades.
-Their purpose is to provide a long-lasting “barrier” in the soil that prevents termites from entering and infesting buildings.
-In most cases, termites already within the building die off as well, since they cannot return to the soil for supplemental moisture.
-Most former liquid termiticides were repellent rather than lethal to termites foraging in the soil.
+Their purpose is to provide a long-lasting “barrier” in the soil that prevents termites from entering and infesting buildings and houses.
+In most cases, termites already within the building die off as well, since they cannot return to the soil and their nests for supplemental moisture.
 Safe Havens Enterprises termiticide, PROTECT, is non-repellent and has a two prone action.
 You can read more about benefits of our product on our Termite Control Service page.
-Such products are usually more reliable for termite control lahore infestations in the first attempt.
-Please contact us before you choose to perform any termite control method in Lahore.
+Such products are usually more reliable for termite control infestations in the first attempt.
+Please contact us before you choose to perform any termite control method.

-Does the whole house need termite treatment or just treat where they see termites?
+Does the whole house need termite treatment or should I just treat where I see termites?

 Subterranean termite colonies may contain many thousands of individuals foraging in numerous directions.
-For this reason, localized "spot" termite treatments are usually a gamble except in cases of warranty- related retreatment.
-Most reputable pest control companies in Lahore will not warrant spot treatments, since it is likely that termites will eventually find other points of entry into the building.
+For this reason, localized spot termite treatments are usually a gamble except in cases of warranty related treatment or drywood termites.
+Most reputable pest control companies will not warrant spot treatments, since it is likely that termites will eventually find other points of entry into the building.

 Many termite control companies do offer what are termed "perimeter" applications of termite proofing, using a liquid product such as PROTECT.
 Typically, this involves termite treatment around the entire exterior of the home, and spot treating any infested or high-risk interior areas.
 Due to the reliability of such termite treatments, Safe Havens Enterprises also offers a warranty in the event termites return.

-How long will the termite treatment last in Lahore?
+How long will the termite treatment remain effective?